Author: Victoria

 Testing your colours

-If you are choosing colours for your website or branding, you can check if they will meet accessibility guidelines with a checker such as Web Aim – we recommend at least AA compliance to make sure your website is accessible to most visitors.
+If you are choosing colours for your website or branding, you can check if they will meet accessibility guidelines with a checker such as Web Aim – aim for a contrast ratio of at least 4.5:1 to make sure your website is accessible to most visitors.

 Testing for screen readers